ticoombs/user-agreements/README.md

 # user-agreements
-A repository to highlight and provide transparency for user agreement changes, for all software
+A repository to highlight and provide transparency for user agreement changes, for all software and licenses

 ## How-to Contribute
 When updating any software to a new version which comes with an updated user agreement or license change, before you immediatly hit accept.